Monte-Carlo/Moments micro-macro Parareal method for unimodal and bimodal scalar McKean-Vlasov SDEs: Moment ODEs for scalar McKean-Vlasov SDEs

+\begin{property} For linear McKean-Vlasov SDEs, one can either use the unimodal ODE approximation \eqref{moment_model_class_1}, or apply \eqref{mixture_of_distributions_mean_variance} on the local means and variances of the multimodal moment model \eqref{moment_model_Taylor_multimodal} with constant weights (particle fractions).
+As a result of the superposition principle and linearity of the SDE (and its moment ODEs), these descriptions are equivalent.
+This is proved in \cref{nog_een_bewijsken}. \end{property}

-\paragraph{Computation of regions of attraction} With the term \textit{region (basin) of attraction} $\mathcal D_i$, which we here define loosely, we mean the region in which one mode of a multimodal distribution lives.
-The boundaries of these regions (called \textit{separatrices}) can be computed, for instance, based on an analysis of the invariant distribution McKean-Vlasov SDE, see for instance \cite{tang_potential_2017} or \cite{najafi_fast_2016}.
-In this paper, we assume that separatrices are known a priori, although we admit that this may be an unrealistic assumption in practice (see also future work).
+\begin{remark}[Computation of the regions of attraction] For SDEs with a stationary distribution, the boundaries of these regions (separatrices) can be computed, for instance, based on an analysis of the invariant distribution, see for instance \cite{tang_potential_2017} or \cite{najafi_fast_2016} or using a Gaussian mixture \cite{lambert_chewi_bach_bonnabel_rigollet}. \end{remark}